 PRSC has identified four installation development projects and associated utility, road, sidewalk, parking, and site improvements.
-All reasonable alternatives were considered during the development of construction, demolition, and renovation associated with these projects, to include status quo, addition/alteration, and new construction.
+All reasonable alternatives were considered during the development of construction, demolition, and renovation associated with these projects, to include status quo, in-kind repairs, and new construction/demolition of old buildings.